in-toto/attestation/spec/README.md

 ```

 The Envelope is the outermost layer of the attestation, handling authentication
 and serialization.
-The format and protocol are defined in [signing-spec] and
+The format and protocol are defined in [DSSE] and adopted by
-adopted by in-toto in [ITE-5].
+in-toto in [ITE-5].
 It is a [JSON] object with the following fields:

 `payloadType` *string, required*